 Figure 7: Diagram showing how the angle of arrival equation is formed using the phase difference of a signal received at two antennas, the distance between the antennas, and the wavelength of the signal.
 (Guerin, Jackson, Kelly 2012)

-There are two types of phase disambiguation that will be covered in this section.
-One type of phase disambiguation results from mobile nodes that are flipped above and below the receiver’s 0 degree horizontal axis reference.
-This will be defined as quadrant ambiguity.
-The second type of phase disambiguation results from antennas separated greater than λ/2 in which a phase difference is outside the -π<θ<π range.
+There are two types of phase ambiguity that will be covered in this section.
+One type of phase ambiguity results from mobile nodes that are flipped above and below the receiver’s 0 degree horizontal axis reference.
+This will be termed quadrant ambiguity.
+The second type of phase ambiguity results from antennas separated greater than λ/2 in which a phase difference is outside the -π<θ<π range.
 This will be defined as distance ambiguity.
-Distance ambiguity is not to be confused with the phase integer ambiguation that occurs when calculating differential distances from mobile to ground node as discussed in (Ma, Hui, Kan 2016).
+Distance ambiguity is not to be confused with the phase integer ambiguity that occurs when calculating differential distances from mobile nodes to ground nodes as discussed in (Ma, Hui, Kan 2016).